PrefectHQ/prefect/docs/concepts/flows.md

     You can't suspend a subflow run independently of its parent flow run.

-    If you use a flow to schedule a flow run with `run_deployment`, the scheduled flow run will be linked to the calling flow by default.
+    If you use a flow to schedule a flow run with `run_deployment`, the scheduled flow run will be linked to the calling flow as a subflow run by default.
 This means you won't be able to suspend the scheduled flow run independently of the calling flow.
 Call `run_deployment` with `as_subflow=False` to disable this linking if you need to be able to suspend the scheduled flow run independently of the calling flow.

 ## Waiting for input when pausing or suspending a flow run